 The Pebbles Project

 The Pebbles Project is located in Villiera which made available the offices.

 The main emphasis of the Pebbles Project is on education and enriching the lives of disadvantaged children and families in the Winelands farming communities in the Western Cape.

 ''This is a wonderful story!'', says Cathy. ''Pebbles was started by one person (Sophia Warner).
 We already have a creche on Villiera before The Pebbles Project started but it was not properly structured and so we were only too happy when they came along and offered to get involved.
 Then more farms and more people joined The Pebbles Project and they quickly outgrew their office in Somerset West.
 My cousin, Simon Grier, offered them a house on Villiera which was converted to offices (over 10 years ago).
-They have outgrown that too and the second set of offices were built a few years back.
+They have outgrown that too and the second set of offices was built a few years back.
 They keep saying they are grateful to us for housing them but we honestly get way more in return.
-They look after our ECD (Early Childhood Development center), and After School Club for the older kids, train our teachers, have introduced a healthy feeding scheme, a mobile computer center, toy library, book library, etc. They have extra classes in Maths literacy and many more for the older kids at the After School.
-Drama, sport, dancing and all sorts of educational excursions.
+They look after our ECD (Early Childhood Development Center), and After School Club for the older kids, train our teachers, and have introduced a healthy feeding scheme, a mobile computer center, a toy library, a book library, etc. They have extra classes in Maths literacy and many more for the older kids at the After School.
+Drama, sport, dancing, and all sorts of educational excursions.
 It's hard to explain all that they have achieved.
-Hugely rewarding to be part of - for the kids, their parents and ourselves.
+Hugely rewarding to be part of - for the kids, their parents, and ourselves.
 They also manage the OWETHU clinic on Villiera that looks after the primary healthcare needs of 1000’s farmworkers in our area.''

 Want to learn more about the Villiera?
 Click on the links below